RolandasRazma/Heredox/README.md

-iLabyrinth
+Heredox
 =========
-iOS and Mac game that still earns some money :)
+iOS and Mac game.
-You can download it from <a href="http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=555104623&mt=8">iOS App Store</a> and <a href="https://itunes.apple.com/app/heredox/id555110186?mt=12">Mac App Store</a>
+You can download it from <a href="http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=555104623&mt=8">iOS App Store</a> or <a href="https://itunes.apple.com/app/heredox/id555110186?mt=12">Mac App Store</a>

 game written for iPhone/iPod Touch/iPad and MacOS in Objective-C using <a href="https://github.com/cocos2d/cocos2d-iphone">Cocos2D-iphone</a>.
-There is 2 build targets - iOS version and Mac version
+There is 2 build targets - iOS version and MacOS version

 Screenshots
 =========